PAQman: reference-free ensemble evaluation of long-read genome assemblies

 Abstract

-Advances in long-read sequencing and assembly algorithms have made it easier and more cost effective to generate high-quality genome assemblies.
-However, assessing assembly quality remains challenging, as existing tools frequently rely on few metrics and/or require a reference assembly for comparison.
-To address this, we developed the Post-Assembly Quality manager (PAQman), a tool that evaluates seven reference-free features of genome quality: Contiguity, Gene content, Completeness, Accuracy, Correctness, Coverage, and Telomerality.
-PAQman integrates multiple commonly used tools alongside custom scripts, requiring users to provide only the genome assembly and its underlying long-read data, while providing a streamlined and consistent framework for quality assessment across datasets and organisms.
+Advances in long-read sequencing have made it easier and more cost effective to generate high-quality genome assemblies.
+However, assessing assembly quality remains a challenge, as existing tools often focus on a few metrics and/or require a reference assembly for comparison.
+Furthermore, the number of available metrics and associated tools for genome evaluation have expanded in recent years, making it more difficult for researchers to easily use and develop comprehensive pipelines.
+To address this, we developed the Post-Assembly Quality manager (PAQman), a tool that lowers the barrier to entry for assembly quality assessment by measuring seven reference-free features of genome quality within a single framework: Contiguity, Gene content, Completeness, Accuracy, Correctness, Coverage, and Telomerality.
+PAQman integrates multiple commonly used tools alongside custom scripts, requiring users to provide only a query genome assembly and its underlying long-read data, while providing a streamlined and consistent framework for quality assessment across datasets.

-PAQman is an ensemble-based tool for the comprehensive and reference-free evaluation of eukaryotic genome assemblies derived from long-read sequencing data.
-The simultaneous integration of seven quality features allows users to easily assess assembly quality using a standardized and reproducible framework.
+PAQman is an ensemble-based tool for comprehensive, reference-free evaluation of genome assemblies derived from long-read sequencing data.
+The simultaneous integration of seven quality features enables users to easily assess assembly quality within a standardized, reproducible framework across diverse organisms, while lowering the barrier to entry for biologists analyzing their data.

 Article activity feed